How Long Does It Take to Learn Python? Hours by Goal

 Related reading

 - Python for Adults: The Complete Guide.
-The broader pillar guide on the paths, goals, and time budgets for learning Python as a working adult.
+The pillar guide on paths, goals, and time budgets for learning Python as a working adult.

-Written by Michael Murr for AI Tutor Code.
+Written by AI Tutor Code.
 Private 1-on-1 online tutoring in Python, AI tools, Data Science & ML, LLM Engineering, and Agentic AI Code.
 200+ students taught.
 3,000+ hours of private tutoring delivered.
 4.9/5 average rating.
 90% program completion rate.

 Related articles